prakruthiburra/CS466_DeBruijnGraphs/README.md

 Course project to analyse DeBruijn graphs for Enterobacteria phage lambda genome

 PLEASE NOTE:
 Parameters are currently hardcoded in the script.
+The code has not been modularised.

 cleaning.py
 This script takes a genome file with each line of the form